 Serial ATA is an evolutionary replacement for the parallel ATA physical storage interface.
 Serial ATA is scalable and will allow future enhancements to the computing platform.
-This technology supports smaller cable connectors-a key advantage for system designers.
-For more information on serial ATA, go to www.serialata.org
+It will provide for systems which are easier to design with cables that are simple to route and install with smaller cable connectors.
+(See www.serialata.org)

-This core is designed for flexibility by allowing the engineer to interface the local processor through either the CoreFrame® PalmBusTM or the AMBA AHB slave interface and to connect local system memory through either the CoreFrame® MBus interface or the AMBA AHB master interface.
+Palmchip¡¦s serial ATA core is designed for flexibility by allowing the engineer to interface the host processor through either the CoreFrame® PalmBusTM or the AMBA AHB slave interface and to connect the system memory through either the CoreFrame® MBus interface or the AMBA AHB master interface.
 Additionally, it can be connected to most peripheral expansion buses.